The first ionisation energy is the

 Al(g) → Al+(g) + e

-Here the electron in the 3p sub-shell will be removed first.
-It is the highest
+Here the electron in the 3p sub-shell will be removed first since it is the highest

 in energy and will require